 You can find these on the internet in both bowl-back and flat-back versions.
 Mine was a basic flat-back which I got from Bill Rawlings before we put together our first band.

 A black top version I purchased from the music store owned by Fred Pike and Sam Tidwell in Plainfield, CT.
-It was a giant step up from the Rex, which was a decent “learner” that I kept for a number of years and eventually used on a couple of cuts on the Gaudreau Mandolin Album (1978).
-The F-2 can be seen and seen on the cover of the Fred Pike, Bill Rawlings, and the Twin River Boys album (1965).
+It was a giant step up from the Rex, which was a decent “learner” that I kept for a number of years and eventually used on a couple of cuts on The Gaudreau Mandolin Album (1978).
+To hear it played, listen to “Jesu, Joy of Man’s Desire” on the video page.
+The F-2 can be heard on the Fred Pike, Bill Rawlings, and the Twin River Boys album (1965) and seen on its cover.

 A sunburst red model which again, I had gotten word had just arrived at Fred & Sam’s music store.
 A superior instrument to my F-2 and a trade up deal I couldn’t resist.
 During the short time I had it, I didn’t have a chance to take photos or record with it.